 Since 2013, MIHS students have had access to the latest Office programs for free through the Microsoft Student Advantage Program.
 This package includes Microsoft Word, Excel, PowerPoint, Outlook, and OneNote, and the programs can be installed on up to five PCs or Macs, five tablets, and five smartphones.
+It’s so good that schools have been given this opportunity to get children familiar with these Microsoft services at a young age.
+As Microsoft’s software is used all over the world and in most businesses, this gets children used to each different program, ensuring they know how to use it when they’re older.
+As they grow up using Microsoft, some of them may decide to go one step further and consider completing an office 365 certification to ensure they fully understand how to use these services, allowing them to advance in an IT career in the future.
 While we’re talking about Microsoft, the programs they provide us to allow them to be used within schools to businesses.
 Unlike school students, aspects such as office 365 license management may not be a tool that they’ll need to think about just yet, but knowing that there are a variety of features that Microsoft offers is pretty interesting.

 Excel, Outlook, and OneNote, are not used as often in high school, but have many applications both inside and outside the classroom.
 Excel is a spreadsheet that can be used to do computations and create graphs, making Excel perfect for science classes.